hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 #### Testing Files

 The tests require four images in RAW format and two ssh keys for upload purposes.
+They also require a condor file and a job file for creating vms.

 Download a [CernVM image](http://cernvm.cern.ch/releases/production/cernvm4-micro-2020.07-1.hdd) and move it to the `misc_files` directory (unit_tests/web_tests/misc_files).
 Rename it `{user}-wii1.hdd`.
 Create three copies of it, called `{user}-wii2.hdd`, `{user}-wii3.hdd`, and `{user}-wii4.hdd`.

 Create a public key using `ssh-keygen`.
 Name it `{user}-wik3` and put it in the `misc_files` directory.
 Do not use a passphrase.
 Create another public key in the same manner, naming it `invalid-web-test`.

+Connect to the server.
+In your home directory, add the [job.condor](/misc_files/job.condor) file, updating the `{user}-wig0` accordingly, and the [job.sh](/misc_files/job.sh) file.

 #### Firefox and Geckodriver